-I've been married to my wife, Rachel, for the last three years.
+I've been married to my wife, Rachel, for the last six years.
 She works at a local interior design firm, so she won the battle when it came to throw pillows.
 They're all over our house.
 There's a rumor that I have a romantic story about how I met my wife.
 I will neither confirm nor deny that rumor.

 One of the more notable things about me is that I moved to Mill Creek from Austin, Tx.
 Students hear me say "y'all" several hundred times a day, which is really telling because I don't have a Texas accent at all.
 Austin isn't that different from Seattle.
 Both have their share of crazy people; Austin is just more proud of it.
 And we each have historic music scenes.
 Seattle has Hendrix, whereas Austin has Stevie Ray Vaughn.